trilogy-data/pytrilogy/README.md

 Please open an issue first to discuss what you would like to change, and then create a PR against that issue.

 ## Similar in space
 Trilogy combines two aspects; a semantic layer and a query language.
-We've covered examples of both below:
+Examples of both are linked below:

 Python "semantic layers" are tools for defining data access to a warehouse in a more abstract way.